War Caster 5e

 Interestingly enough, War Caster ends up with a few neat interactions that you can experience while playing.
 Here are a few examples:

-- However, you can use green-flame blade or booming blade with a reach weapon if you have the Spell Sniper feat.
+However, you can use green-flame blade or booming blade with a reach weapon if you have the Spell Sniper feat and are using the versions of the feats printed prior to Tasha’s Cauldron of Everything.

-- If you are a Cleric or a Paladin, you can cast spells that require material and somatic components as long as your holy symbol is on your shield with this feat.
+If you are a cleric or a paladin, you can cast spells that require material and somatic components as long as your holy symbol is on your shield without needing War Caster.
 Those who choose to forgo a shield will still need to hold onto their holy symbol to cast spells with material components.

 Which builds need War Caster?